Characters: Pokémon Frontier Brains and Other Facility Heads

 - Curtains Match The Windows

-- Heroic Self-Deprecation: When paired up with Dana on the Multi battles, she remarks she doesn't look highly on her skills at Double Battles.
+- Heroic Self-Deprecation: When paired up with Dana on the Multi battles, she remarks she doesn't look highly on her skills at Double Battles, and even begs you not to challenge Double Battles when you win.

 - Meaningful Name/Temporal Theme Naming: Her Japanese name literally means evening in French.